asam-oss/OSC-ALKS-scenarios/README.md

 ## Goal

 BMW has taken on the task of implementing the test scenarios from the ALKS regulation using [OpenSCENARIO](https://www.asam.net/standards/detail/openscenario/) and [OpenDRIVE](https://www.asam.net/standards/detail/opendrive/) resulting in a bundle of XML files executable with standard compliant simulators.
 The ALKS regulation itself leaves room for interpretation, therefore the coordination on a common interpretation with partners is recommended.
-This work has been conducted in the context of the German research project "SET Level 4to5".
+This work has been conducted in the context of the German research project [SET Level](https://sl4to5.de/).

 ## Content